 - What kind of photography interests me ?

-- Am I looking for a paid internship?
+- Am I looking for a paid or a free internship

-During your internship you should learn (depending on the type of photography they are doing)
+During your assistant position you should learn (depending on the type of photography they are doing)

 - How photo shoots are prepared and executed – from planning to the end